Applications of AI in the travel industry

 Accentuate customer engagement

 A humanized chatbot can speak to your customers and offer them the exact same customer experience they would receive in-store but in a faster and more personalized way.
 For example, based on your customers’ searches on your website, you should be able to formulate multiple package options to suit their budget and needs.
 Once the customer has placed a booking on your site, your bot will start sending out automated reminders about their reservations in advance.
-This can be done via social media, text message or email.
+This can be done via social media, text message, or email.
 Your bot can even interact with your customer post-trip to ensure that everything went as planned.
-At the end of the day, you need to ensure that your brand isn’t a once-off experience.
+At the end of the day, you need to ensure that your brand isn’t a one-off experience.
 It’s all about incorporating your business into your customers’ life on a daily basis, without being disruptive.

 Applications of artificial intelligence augment your staff

 The great thing about chatbots is that they have the ability to do things faster than a human can.
 Knowing this, tourism businesses such as hotels and restaurants would be able to find actionable insights into what they could change to improve their customer experience.
 Of course, front-of-house departments, air hostesses, and travel agents will still be needed in times where customers require face-to-face time, but as far as online sales and services go, leave everything to the bots.
-These tasks will be tackled at lightning speed, maximizing profit and boosting customer service.
+These tasks will be tackled at lightning speed, maximizing profit, and boosting customer service.

 Create upsell opportunities